eknyazeva/MSETagger_py/README.md

 # Training with prepared embeddings

-You can you MSETagger with embeddings issu from another system, such as [Fasttext](https://fasttext.cc).
+You can use MSETagger with embeddings from another system, such as [Fasttext](https://fasttext.cc).
 In this case, the MSETagger will

-* train Bi-LSTM tagger using the provided embeddings
+* Train a Bi-LSTM tagger using the provided embeddings
-* apply trained tagger to test data
+* Apply trained tagger to test data

 As embeddings will not be trained, you don't need any raw data, but you need an embeddings file instead.
 So, the required data are
 * An embeddings file in [Word2Vec](https://github.com/dav/word2vec) text format (The first line contains the number of words then a space then the dimentionality of embedding vectors.
 The other lines contain the word followed by it's representation, all fileds are separated by spaces.)